Rahul93729/LLM_chatbot/README.md

+to run
+python -m venv venv
+venv\Scripts\activate

+pip install fastapi uvicorn pydantic python-multipart

+then run this
+uvicorn app:app --reload --port 8000

+make sure you have static folder and app.py only

 # Mental Health Chat Bot

 A compassionate and intelligent mental health chatbot designed to assist users in managing their mental well-being.
 Built using Python and natural language processing capabilities, this chatbot offers meaningful conversations and resources to promote emotional health.